 • Determined to fulfill your potential by tailoring your studies and school experience to fit your needs and interests, using a liberal arts approach to education that focuses on the real-world application of skills and knowledge

 • Driven to take control of your future as you develop critical thinking, creative problem solving and collaborative leadership abilities that will serve you beyond your school years

-At Maclay School, Pre-K3—12 students set their own paths to success, becoming adaptable, prepared and creative leaders.
+At Maclay School, Pre-K3—12 students set their own paths to success, becoming adaptable, prepared and creative leaders along the way.
 Maclay students know that when you are part of a community that believes in your innate potential, nothing can stop you.

 We are often at waiting pools in many grade levels.
 Our recommendation is that if you are thinking about Maclay School in the future, start the application process early as grades often fill quickly.
 We will begin making offers to new Pre-K students in December.
 Offers for new students in grades K-11 (with completed applications) will begin January 2019.